aroundthecode/configmap2consul/README.md

 #### ~~Basic mode~~

-Basic mode has been removed since v.2.0.0, you can achieve same behaviour using proper ConfigMaps laballing.
+Basic mode has been removed since v.2.0.0, you can achieve same behaviour using proper ConfigMaps labeling (see below).

 #### Labeling